chinlock/scikit-learn-classifers-demo/Readme.md

 ## Description

-The jupyter notebook demostrates the different classifiers in scikit learn.
+This jupyter notebook demostrates how easy it is to use the common` classifiers in scikit learni for supervised learning.

 It uses the titanic dataset, and tries to build a predictor of who will survive.

-The demo is created partly for quick demo session @ Govtech Data Connect #2.
+The demo is created partly for a quick demo session @ Govtech Data Connect #2 in June 17.

 Comments are welcomed.